Table of Contents

-Every one of us has that friend, who aspires to launch a start-up, with dreams of becoming the next Elon Musk.
-However, the harsh reality is, most of the startups fail.
-The common number of the startup world would always point out that only one in every five million non-funded startups attains the unicorn status.
+Every one of us has that friend who aspires to launch a start-up with dreams of becoming the next Elon Musk.
+However, the harsh reality is most startups fail.
+The common number of the startup world would always point out that only one in every five million non-funded startups attains unicorn status.

 Good Idea, Bad Business

 Not Understanding the Market

-That is the reason we witness, companies change their product line up just to satisfy the market and to stay in business.
-However, if these startups could at least test their product and understand the market before the launch, then the failure and market rejection risk will go down significantly.
+That is why we witness companies change their product lineup to satisfy the market and stay in business.
+However, if these startups could test their product and understand the market before the launch, the risk of failure and rejection would go down significantly.

 When the Market is Not Ready

-In situations like these, the key factor is always to question yourself, when the sales are not taking off.
-You are the one, who can eventually decide when is the best time to stop a loss and change the direction of the company or if it needs some more time, investment, and efforts to start making profits.
+In situations like these, the critical factor is always to question yourself when the sales are not taking off.
+You are the one who can eventually decide when is the best time to stop a loss and change the direction of the company or if it needs some more time, investment, and effort to start making profits

 Criticism is a Good Thing

-If you ask me why startups fail?
-I would say many of the founders are often reluctant to let others test their prototypes until it is reasonably ready.
-However, most startups fail just because their founders or leaders are reluctant to get feedback from potential customers.
-If you are not listening to your customers, then you’ll never know what they want and your company is destined to fail.
+Most startups fail just because their founders or leaders are unwilling to get feedback from potential customers.
+If you are not listening to your customers, you’ll never know what they want, and your company will fail.